zcash/lightwalletd/README.md

 # Security Disclaimer

-Lightwalletd is under active development, some features are more stable than others.
+lightwalletd is under active development, some features are more stable than others.
 The code has not been subjected to a thorough review by an external auditor, and recent code changes have not yet received security review from Electric Coin Company's security team.